ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

     /* The batch mode and its parameters. */ opaque batch_config<1..2^16-1>;

-    /* Time up to which Clients are allowed to upload to this task. */
+    /* Time from which Clients will start uploading reports to this task. */
-    Time task_expiration;
+    Time task_start;

+    /* The duration of the task. */
+    Duration task_duration;

     /* Differential privacy (DP) configuration. */
     opaque dp_config<1..2^16-1>;